-Even if a professional radon test reveals that a home’s radon levels are relatively safe, its levels can change over time.
+Even if a professional radon test reveals that a home’s levels are relatively safe, these levels can change over time.
 If the house settles, for example, a tiny foundation crack could allow the gas to seep in.
-For this reason it’s a good idea to install one or more radon detectors, such as the Corentium Home Radon Detector, on the lower floors of your home.
-These detectors alert you by beeping if radon levels rise, at which point you can take steps to mitigate the problem.
+Radon levels can also fluctuate seasonally (winter levels are usually higher because we have our homes sealed tight against the cold).
+For these reasons, it’s a good idea to install one or more radon detectors, such as the Airthings Corentium Home Radon Detector, on the lower floors of your home.
+These detectors will alert you if radon levels rise, at which point you can take steps to mitigate the problem.

 What to Do if You Think You’ve Been Exposed to Radon

-If you think you’ve been exposed to high levels of radon gas, it’s a good idea to talk to your doctor.
+If you think you’re experiencing symptoms of radon exposure, it’s a good idea to talk to your doctor.
 While most people who are exposed to radon gas won’t develop lung cancer, the doctor can at least make a note of the exposure and take proactive measures.

 - If the doctor feels it’s necessary, lung cancer screening, such as a low-dose CT scan, can be used to determine the presence of lung cancer.

-- The risk of developing radon-related lung cancer reduces if radon levels in the home are lowered.
+- The risk of developing radon-related lung cancer is lower if radon levels in the home are lowered.

 - Smokers who have been exposed to radon can reduce their risk of developing lung cancer by stopping smoking.

 Radon is a natural gas, and it’s found virtually everywhere.
 However, it is only considered dangerous in high concentrations.
-Fortunately, radon mitigation is a relatively straightforward process of diverting the gas away from a home’s foundation.
-Radon mitigation costs an average of $1,200, depending on the size of the house and local labor prices.
-The cost of radiation detection and control is still less than the typical medical bills related to lung cancer.
+Fortunately, radon mitigation is a relatively straightforward process of diverting the gas away from a home’s foundation, and radon mitigation costs are only about $1,000, depending on the size of the house and local labor prices.
+In the end, it’s a small price to pay to lower your risk of developing cancer.